Estate Motor Courts, Gates & Entry Design: Cost & Permits (San Diego 2026)

 What gate safety is required?

-We design to current operator safety standards with multiple entrapment protections (photo eyes/edges), manual release, and battery backup; final requirements depend on the operator and site conditions.
+We design to current operator safety standards with multiple entrapment protections (photo eyes/edges), manual release, and battery backup.
+Gates on fire apparatus access roads also need emergency override and a Knox key switch or box.
+Final requirements depend on the operator model, gate weight, and your fire authority’s conditions.

 Will my entry lighting bother neighbors?

-No—our dark‑sky approach uses shielded optics, 2700–3000K CCT, and curfew dimming to keep glare and spill in check.
+Not with a proper plan.
+Our dark‑sky approach uses shielded optics, 2700–3000K CCT, and curfew dimming to keep glare and spill in check.
+We design the same arrival/entertain/late scenes we use on backyard lighting projects.

 Can you make the motor court permeable?

-Yes—open‑graded bases store/infiltrate water; we add an underdrain only if soils require it.
-Permeable upgrades add cost but can streamline stormwater compliance.
+Yes.
+Open‑graded bases store and infiltrate water; we add an underdrain only if soils require it.
+Permeable upgrades add roughly 15–25% to hardscape cost but can streamline stormwater compliance and reduce the need for separate detention on tight lots.

 Serving San Diego County: Rancho Santa Fe, Fairbanks Ranch, La Jolla, Del Mar, Carmel Valley, Encinitas, Carlsbad, Poway, Harmony Grove, Solana Beach, and more.